Learning Reserve Prices in Second-Price Auctions: Notation and Preliminaries

-In the last setting, the input instance $\jdistr \equiv \{\distri\}_{j = 1}^n$ also must be a product distribution, but each $\distri$ now may be a {\em discrete} or {\em continuous} (or even {\em mixture}) distribution that has a {\em monotone hazard rate} ($\mhr$).
-Let us specify the $\mhr$ condition \citep[cf.][]{BMP63} in the next paragraph.
+In the last setting, the input instance $\jdistr = \{\distri\}_{j \in [n]}$ is also a product distribution, but each $\distri$ now may be a {\em discrete} or {\em continuous} (or even {\em mixture}) distribution that has a {\em monotone hazard rate} ($\mhr$).
+Let us specify the $\mhr$ condition \cite{BMP63} in the next paragraph.